 The excuse, “I am too young and don’t need that yet” does not work here.
 We have clients in their 20’s who get these documents completed before their parents, which is not a good thing if you’re the parents.

 Everyone needs to have the vital four: Will, Living Will, Healthcare Power of Attorney and Financial Power of Attorney.
 If you have minor children, make sure you appoint a guardian as well!
 I won’t bore you with what they all mean; we will leave that to your attorney.
-Here is an easy summary from one of our past blogs: Your Plan > Government’s Plan.
+Here is an easy summary from one of our past blogs: The Four Estate Documents You Should Have Now.

 Build your emergency fund